An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Conclusions

 \section{Conclusions}

-In this paper, we have analyzed a numerical approach to solve linear and a very broad class of nonlinear system identification problems, possibly under $\ell_1$- and group-Lasso regularization.
-The approach, being based on bound-constrained nonlinear programming, is very general and can handle a wide range of smooth loss and regularization terms, bounds on model coefficients, and model structures.
-For linear models, the reported numerical experiments have shown how the method is more stable from a numerical point of view and often provides better results than classical linear subspace methods, at the prices of usually higher computations and the need to rerun the problem from different initial guesses due to local minima.
+The proposed approach based on bound-constrained nonlinear programming can solve a very broad class of nonlinear system identification problems, possibly under $\ell_1$- and group-Lasso regularization.
+It is very general and can handle a wide range of smooth loss and regularization terms, bounds on model coefficients, and model structures.
+As shown in numerical experiments, the approach is also valid for the identification of linear models, as it seems more stable from a numerical point of view and often provides better results than classical linear subspace methods, possibly at the price of higher computations and the need to rerun the problem from different initial guesses due to local minima.

 [1]{}